 If the Mohegan ruling has any probative force on the constitutional scope of federal Indian powers, that force arises from the influence of the case, if any, on the outlook of those who approved the Constitution.
 At least one significant Founder, William Samuel Johnson of Connecticut, had formed an opinion on the ruling, and that opinion was a negative one.
 During the 1760s, Johnson represented his colony in later Mohegan proceedings, and while not involved in the jurisdictional issue as an advocate, he let it be known he found the jurisdictional ruling ludicrous.
-He wrote that "the Mohegans were neither free, Independent, nor numerous" and that Connecticut had for some time governed them with laws "which subject them to Punishment for Immoralities and crimes, and
+He wrote that "the Mohegans were neither free, Independent, nor numerous" and that Connecticut had for some time governed them with laws

-^{445.} E.g., PLUCKNETT, supra note 2, at 193-98 (describing the conflict under the Stuart kings).
+445. E.g., PLUCKNETT, supra note 2, at 193-98 (describing the conflict under the Stuart kings).

-^{447.} SMITH, supra note 2, at 464.
+447. SMITH, supra note 2, at 464.
 One might argue that the decision was "constitutional" and therefore should have had some force, but there is no particular evidence that it did.
 See also PLUCKNETT, supra note 2, at 206 (stating that the Council "was constantly reduced to impotence by the sturdy provincialism of courts which declined to recognise [sic] its authority").

-^{448.} SMITH, supra note 2, at 435-36.
+448. SMITH, supra note 2, at 435-36.

-^{449.} Id. at 464.
+449. Id. at 464.
 Professor Clinton, who relies on the case, duly acknowledges that it was unpublished.
 Clinton, Dormant, supra note 2, at 1067 n.23.

-^{450.} A search in HeinOnline for "ENGLISH REPORTS (FULL REPRINT (1220-1865))" reveals no report of or reference to the case before 1800.
+450. A search in HeinOnline for "ENGLISH REPORTS (FULL REPRINT (1220-1865))" reveals no report of or reference to the case before 1800.
 A search in Westlaw of the "ALLSTATES-OLD" and "ALLFEDS-OLD" databases yielded the same result.

-^{451.} SMITH, supra note 2, at 434 n.109.
+451. SMITH, supra note 2, at 434 n.109.

-enact various regulations with respect to them."452 "This Notion of their being free States," he said, "is perfectly ridiculous and absurd."453
+"which subject them to Punishment for Immoralities and crimes, and enact various regulations with respect to them."
+This Notion of their being free States," he said, "is perfectly ridiculous and absurd." he said, "is perfectly ridiculous and absurd."

 Thus, it can be inferred that Johnson would not have wanted such a ruling enshrined in the Constitution.
 As evidence of constitutional meaning, his views are entitled to at least some weight.
-A widely-respected figure, he served in the Stamp Act Congress and the Confederation Congress, and was a key delegate both to the 1787 federal convention454 and to the Connecticut ratifying convention.455 That there were others who thought like him can be deduced indirectly from the esteem in which he was held and directly from the wording of the Declaration of Independence.
-For the Declaration lists as a principal grievance against the Crown precisely the ground for landholders' challenge to the Mohegan commission: deprivation "of the benefits of trial by jury."456
+A widely-respected figure, he served in the Stamp Act Congress and the Confederation Congress, and was a key delegate both to the 1787 federal convention and to the Connecticut ratifying convention.
+That there were others who thought like him can be deduced indirectly from the esteem in which he was held and directly from the wording of the Declaration of Independence.
+For the Declaration lists as a principal grievance against the Crown precisely the ground for landholders' challenge to the Mohegan commission: deprivation "of the benefits of trial by jury."